 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower and realized that the water hasn’t been draining, you know how frustrating it is.
-It’s not just slowing down your morning routine, it could also make it difficult to clean after you’re finished.
-Although chemical drain cleaners are sometimes effective, they may also damage your pipes and harm the environment.
-The good news is the fact that you have plenty of ways that you can unblock the shower drain without resorting to harmful chemical solutions.
+If you’ve ever stepped into a shower only to realize that the water isn’t draining and you’re frustrated, you’ll know how it could be.
+Not only does it slow down your morning routine, it also makes it harder to clean up when you’re done.
+Although chemical drain cleaners can be sometimes effective, they can also damage your pipes and harm the environment.
+The good news is that there are plenty of methods that are natural to unblock a shower drain without using harsh chemicals.

 Key Takeaways

-- There are many natural methods to get rid of the blockage in a shower for example, baking soda, vinegar, a wire hanger, or a dry/wet vacuum.
+- There are many natural methods to unblock the drain of a shower for example, baking soda and vinegar or a wire hanger or a dry/wet vacuum.

-- Wire hanger method Straighten the wire hanger while leaving the other end as it was, create a hook at the end, insert it in the drain to catch hair and other debris out.
+- For wire hanger methods: straighten out wire hanger and leave the other end in its original form Create a hook at the end and insert it inside the drain and let it catch hair and debris out.

-- To use wet/dry vacuum method select the "wet" mode and cover drains overflowing using cloth or tape. attach the hose, creating an air-tight seal, then turn to the mode for three minutes.
+- Method for wet/dry vacuums: set vacuum to "wet" mode, cover overflow drains with cloth or tape, attach hose creating an air-tight seal then turn on the vacuum for 3 minutes.

-- Be prepared for blockages in the future by using a hair strainer in your shower, running hot water after every usage and avoiding pouring grease down your drains.
+- Be prepared for blockages in the future by using hair strainers in your shower.
+Run hot water after every use, and not pouring grease down your drains.

 - Baking soda